 Layer with Other Scents

-Attars can be layered with other fragrances to create a personalized scent.
+You can layer attars with other fragrances to create a personalized scent.
 Experimenting with different combinations can lead to unique and delightful aromas.

 Final Thoughts